 Under our Corporate Governance Principles, the Company requires all incumbent directors and nominees for election to the Board to attend each annual meeting of stockholders.
-All of the Company's then serving directors attended the 2011 Annual Meeting of Stockholders held on August 31, 2011 other than Oscar (Juan) Rodriguez, who was not a nominee for reelection to the Board.
+All of the Company's then serving directors attended the 2014 Annual Meeting of Stockholders held on September 18, 2014.